Thoughts on recent AI music related news

 My Work and Approach

-I am a composer, and started learning to program as a means of expanding my creative toolbox.
+I am a composer who started learning programming in order to expand my creative toolbox.
 At first I mostly wrote scripts to try out various process based ideas I had, as it is easier to be objective about whether the result is good or not when you can try out variations within seconds rather than hours of working things out by hand.
 Later I began developing tools for using computers in live performances, including editing the code producing the audio and video live on stage.

 Recent Goings On

 Over a year since the iconic electronic music duo Daft Punk broke up, an interview came out citing that one of the major factors of their decision to disband was due to advances in AI.
-I have been a huge fan of Daft Punk, and even though the news of their break up hit me hard, I was even more upset that AI, a field that I actively contribute to, was part of the cause.
+As a huge fan of Daft Punk, I was upset about the breakup, but what was even more devastating was that that AI --a field that I actively contribute to -- was part of the cause.

 Shortly after that, two instances of AI generated vocals popped up.
 The first was an artist rapping with an AI version of Jay Z (here is a video by MKBHD discussing his reaction to the track).
 Then there was the fictitious collaboration between Drake and The Weekend.
 In both cases, many artists and listeners have come out with strong condemnation.